Structure of C++ Program

 A C++ identifier is a name used to identify a variable, function, class, module, or any other user-defined item.
 An identifier starts with a letter A to Z or a to z or an underscore (_) followed by zero or more letters, underscores, and digits (0 to 9).

-- Name can’t start with a digit, only underscore(_) and alphabets and no whitespaces
+- Identifiers can’t start with a digit, only underscore(_) and alphabets with no whitespaces.

 - Identifiers are case sensitive, value and Value are two distinct identifiers.